 The Experimental College was revived in Fall 2017.
 One-unit courses are created and taught by students.[26][51]

-Also in 2017, a group of Jewish students and local residents accused SFSU of encouraging antisemitism, and excluding Jewish student pro-Israel activist groups from campus activities.[52][53][54]
+Also in 2017, a group of Jewish students and local residents accused SFSU of encouraging antisemitism and excluding Jewish student pro-Israel activist groups from campus activities.[51][52][53]
 The students filed two lawsuits focusing on the disruption of a speech by Jerusalem mayor Nir Barkat in 2016.
-One suit was dismissed by a federal judge in 2018.[55]
-Another lawsuit was settled in 2019 and included provisions for a $200,000 university fund to promote viewpoint diversity, a new coordinator of Jewish Student Life position for at least four years, and an independent consultant to review the university's non-discrimination policies.[56]
+One suit was dismissed and the other was settled.

-In May 2019, Lynn Mahoney became the first woman to become president of San Francisco State in a permanent capacity.[57]
-Mary Ward had served as an acting president in the summer of 1927, after the death of Archibald Anderson.[58]
+In May 2019, Lynn Mahoney became the first woman to become president of SF State in a permanent capacity.[54]
+Mary Ward had served as an acting president in the summer of 1927, after the death of Archibald Anderson.[55]

-On September 23, 2020, SFSU faculty Rabab Abdulhadi and Tomomi Kinukawa hosting a discussion on Zoom called "Whose Narratives?
-Gender, Justice, and Resistance."[59]
-The event's speakers included Leila Khaled, a Palestinian political activist and plane hijacker, Laura Whitehorn, an American political activist and domestic bomber.
+On September 23, 2020, SFSU faculty Rabab Abdulhadi and Tomomi Kinukawa hosted a discussion on Zoom titled "Whose Narratives?
+Gender, Justice, and Resistance."[56]
+The event's speakers included Leila Khaled, a Palestinian political activist and plane hijacker.
 Zoom and YouTube canceled the broadcast due to Khaled's history of violent actions towards civilians.
-Facebook also removed a page for the event.[60][61][62]
-The event brought SFSU into a tense national news debate.
-President Lynn Mahoney wrote a letter about the incident.
+Facebook also removed a page for the event.[57][58][59]
+President Mahoney wrote a letter about the incident.
 A second event titled "Whose Narratives?
-What Free Speech for Palestine?" was scheduled for April 23, 2021, and was also blocked.
-The event had nine speakers scheduled, including Khaled, Whitehorn, Sekou Odinga, an activist and former Black Panther, and Sean Malloy, an author and professor at UC Merced.[63][64]
+What Free Speech for Palestine?" was scheduled for April 23, 2021, and was also blocked.[60][61]

-In 2022, the new Downtown Campus opened on two floors of 160 Spear Street, replacing the Downtown Campus at 835 Market Street.[65]
-Classrooms are located on the fifth floor and offices are located on the twelfth floor.
+In 2022, the new Downtown Campus opened on the fifth floor of 160 Spear St., replacing the Downtown Campus at 835 Market Street.[62]

-On April 6, 2023, former NCAA swimmer Riley Gaines visited SFSU for a Turning Point USA student chapter event and spoke publicly about her campaign against transgender athletes in women's sports.[66][67]
-Protesters attended the event and were peaceful.
-After the event concluded, more protesters arrived.[68][66]
-Gaines was escorted by university police officers to shelter in a classroom.[68][66]
-Video clips were posted to social media, including by Gaines, that appear to show protesters chanting, shouting, and holding signs.[68]
-After the event, Gaines said she had been physically struck twice by a person during the protest.[69][68]
-Soon after the event, the university police stated that no arrests have been made, and an investigation is ongoing, and PEN America, a literary and free expression advocacy organization, called the incident a "disaster."[69]
+On April 6, 2023, former NCAA swimmer Riley Gaines visited SFSU for a Turning Point USA student chapter event and spoke publicly about her campaign against transgender athletes in women's sports.[63][64]
+This sparked a protest.[65][63]
+After the event, Gaines said she had been struck during the protest.[66][65]

 The university's seven colleges are:

-The most popular undergraduate majors are Business Administration, Biology, Kinesiology, Engineering, English, Communication Studies, Psychology, Criminal Justice Studies, Sociology, and Cinema.[104]
+The most popular undergraduate majors are Business Administration, Psychology, Biology, Computer Science, Criminal Justice Studies, Communication Studies, Early Childhood Education, Cinema, Physical Education, and Nursing.[106]

 The university is accredited by the Western Association of Schools and Colleges Commission for Senior Colleges and Universities.[111]
 The College of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB International).[112]
 The School of Engineering is accredited by the Accreditation Board for Engineering and Technology (ABET).[113]

-In Fall 2022, SFSU's total enrollment was 25,046.
-This included 21,868 undergraduate students and 3,178 postgraduate students.
-In-state students comprised 96% of undergraduate students enrolled at the university.[114]
+In Fall 2023, SFSU's total enrollment was 23,700.
+This included 20,673 undergraduate students and 3,027 postgraduate students (2,746 graduate students and 281 earning second baccalaureate degrees).[11]
+96% of undergraduate students enrolled at the university in 2022 were California residents.[125]

 SFSU uses Cal State Apply, the centralized application system for all 23 CSU campuses.
 There is a $70 fee per application, but fee waivers are available.[115]